Hermann Duckek: Death

-While preparing the footing for the equestrian events at the 2000 Summer Olympic Games in Sydney, Duckek began to feel tired.
+While preparing the footing for the equestrian events at the 2000 Summer Olympic Games in Sydney, Duckek began to feel fatigued.
 On his return home to Denmark, he was diagnosed with cancer.
-Duckek died on 3 March 2001 at age 64.
+Duckek died in Hoersholm, Denmark on 3 March 2001 at age 64.

 Arenas

 Duckek was - fully or partly - responsible, in accordance with the organizers, for the choice of materials, construction, installation, re-installation and maintenance of dressage and jumping arenas: